kids waving in mali

 river filled with garbage in freetown, sierra leone

 Interested in my Stories from traveling in Africa?
-You may wanna check out some of the posts like Togo or Senegal.
+You may wanna check out some posts on Togo or Senegal.

 toilet in the backyard under palm tree, Banana island, Sierra Leone

 There is no grocery store on Banana Island.
-If you need something, you need to ask around to find out who’s selling it today.
+If L needed something, ask around to find out who’s selling it today.
 Here I was in the backyard of some lady’s house, waiting to find out if she had enough bread to sell me one.
 By the way, this is the toilet in the photo.

 house hidden in the trees, banana island